Ohio doctor found not guilty in 14 hospital patient deaths

 COLUMBUS, Ohio (AP) — A jury on Wednesday acquitted an Ohio doctor accused of ordering excessive amounts of painkillers that led to multiple patient deaths at a Columbus-area hospital following a weekslong trial.

-Dr. William Husel was accused of ordering excessive painkillers for 14 patients in the Mount Carmel Health System.
+Dr. William Husel was accused of ordering the drugs for 14 patients in the Mount Carmel Health System.
 He was indicted in cases that involved at least 500 micrograms of the powerful painkiller fentanyl.

 Prosecutors said ordering such dosages for a nonsurgical situation indicated an intent to end lives.
 Husel's attorneys argued he was providing comfort care for dying patients, not trying to kill them.